taivlam/aur-mpr-packages/MPR/simplex-desktop-bin/README.md

 Since I am testing on essentially Ubuntu 24.04 LTS, according to the MPR [support policy](https://docs.makedeb.org/using-the-mpr/support-policy/), I will only be using the version of SimpleX for Ubuntu 22.04 LTS or later.

+### Maintenance scope

+I will maintain this package until the project offers an option that allows DEB archives to auto-update.